 To see how to shape and seal the dumplings click here to see the video

 Not too complicated, right?
 Trust me you will get the hang of it after making a few :-).

-In a boiling water, add dumplings and cook for a few minutes.
+In a pan of boiling water, add dumplings and cook for a few minutes.

 When they float, cook for another minute or two, take them out and drain.